Gifting a Certificate of Deposit: A Thoughtful and Lasting Holiday Present

 Here are the steps you can take to gift a CD or gift funds to open a CD for the kids and grandkids in your life not just for the holidays but all year round:

-Find a Financial Institution That Offers Custodial Accounts with Good CD Rates
+Find a Financial Institution Offering Custodial Accounts with Competitive CD Rates

 Custodial bank accounts allow an adult (parents, grandparents, aunts, uncles, friends etc.) to open a bank account – in this case a certificate of deposit – for a child.
 The adult (18 years or older) will oversee the account until the child reaches a certain age – the age of majority.
 The age of majority for custodial bank accounts can range from 18, 21, or 25 years old, depending on the state you live in.